davenicholson-xyz/wallheaven/README.md

 ### Configuration

-Configuration is stored in `$HOME/.config/wallheaven/config.toml` on linux/mac or `%appdata%/Roaming/wallheaven/config.tml` on Windows.
-Wallheaven's defaults will be overwritten by these options, which in turn will be overwritten by any environment variables set preceeded with WALLHEAVEN_.
+Configuration is stored in `$HOME/.config/wallheaven/config.toml` on linux/mac or `%appdata%/Roaming/wallheaven/config.toml` on Windows.
+Wallheaven's defaults will be overwritten by these options, which in turn will be overwritten by any environment variables set proceeded with `WALLHEAVEN_`.
 These can then be overridden with any command line flags.

 An example `config.toml` is in this [here](https://github.com/davenicholson-xyz/wallheaven/blob/main/examples/config.toml)